Chetak: The story

 Historical sources do not name the horse ridden by Maharana Pratap at the Battle of Haldighati on 18 June 1576, nor do they attribute any unusual feat or achievement to it.

 According to tradition, the horse was called Chetak.
-The Danti Charan traders from Surendranagar district of Kathiawar are said to have presented two Kathiawari colts, one of which was Chetak, to Rana Pratap.
-It is believed that Pratap chose him based on the spirit displayed by Natak when he was tested for swiftness of response.
 Although wounded, Chetak carried Pratap safely away from the battle, but then died of his wounds.
 The story is recounted in court poems of Mewar from the seventeenth century onwards.
 The horse is first named Cetak in an eighteenth-century ballad, Khummana-Raso.
 The story was published in 1829 by Lieutenant-Colonel James Tod, a colonial officer who had been political officer to the Mewari court, in the first volume of his Annals and Antiquities of Rajast'han or the Central and Western Rajpoot States of India.
 His account was based on the Khummana-Raso, and became the most commonly followed version of the tale.
 In it, the horse is named Chytuc, and is once referred to as the "blue horse".
 Pratap is at one point called the "rider of the blue horse".

 The story spread beyond Rajasthan, to Bengal and elsewhere.
 There, Pratap was seen as a symbol of resistance against invasion and, by extension, of nationalist resistance to British colonial occupation.